Vishnuzdubey/SolarShare/README.md

 ---

-## Problem Statement
+## Problem Statement❓

-**Goal**: Build a platform that allows community members to invest in solar energy initiatives, enabling them to track both their financial returns and environmental impact.
+**Goal**🥅: Build a platform that allows community members to invest in solar energy initiatives, enabling them to track both their financial returns and environmental impact.

 The platform addresses the following needs:
 - **Investment Opportunities**: Users can invest in community solar projects, buy shares, and track the financial returns on their investment.